CollasLab/edd/README.md

 ### Required Arguments
 * chrom_size:
   * This must be a tab separated file with two columns.
-  * The first column contains chromosome names and the second contains the chromosome sizes.
+  * The first column contains chromosome names and the second contains chromosome sizes.
   * Instructions on how to acquire such a file can be found in the *Additional* section below.
 * gap_file:
   * This must be a (possibly empty) bed file defining regions to be excluded from the analysis, such as telomeres, centromeres or other large repeat regions.